actix/actix-website/content/docs/extractors.md

 }

 /// extract form data using serde
-/// this handler get called only if content type is *x-www-form-urlencoded*
+/// this handler gets called only if the content type is *x-www-form-urlencoded*
-/// and content of the request could be deserialized to a `FormData` struct fn index(form: Form<FormData>) -> Result<String> {
+/// and the content of the request could be deserialized to a `FormData` struct fn index(form: Form<FormData>) -> Result<String> {
      Ok(format!("Welcome {}!", form.username))
 }